artifacthealth/hl7parser/README.md

 <a name="toInteger" />
 #### toInteger()
-Returns the value of the node as an integer.
+Returns the value of the Node as an integer.

 __Returns:__ `number`

 <a name="toFloat" />
 #### toFloat()
-Returns the value of the node as a floating point number.
+Returns the value of the Node as a floating point number.

 __Returns:__ `number`

 <a name="toBoolean" />
 #### toBoolean()
-Returns the value of the node as a boolean.
+Returns the value of the Node as a boolean.
 A value of "Y" is returned as true.
 A value of "N" is returned as false.
 All other values return null.

 __Returns:__ `boolean`